Skip to Content

 Best of Brussels Pride 2023 © Coupleofmen.com

-We are giving answers to these questions while telling you more about the history of the LGBTQ+ movement, the LGBTQ+ activists of the past and present as well as sharing some of the most colorful CSD and Pride moments of our trips.
-For us, traveling and attending pride festivals and demonstrations is an important part of who we are, where we, as openly gay men, come from, and what difficult way is still lying ahead of us.
-Because the fight for equality and acceptance is not over yet, we hope you will get all the information about the Pride and LGBTQ+ rights Movement on our Pride page on Couple of Men.
+We are providing you with information about the history of the LGBTQ+ movement, including LGBTQ+ activists from the past and present, as well as sharing colorful CSD and Pride moments from our trips.
+For us, traveling and attending pride festivals and demonstrations is an integral part of who we are, where we, as openly gay men, come from, and what difficult way is still lying ahead of us.
+As the fight for equality and acceptance is not yet over, we hope you will find all the information about the Pride and LGBTQ+ rights Movement on our Pride page on Couple of Men.
 And hopefully, we will see you with friends and our LGBTQ+ allies all very soon at our next Pride parade!

 The Struggle of Accepting Yourself